decred/dcrbounty/src/content/en/rules/index.md

 We will be using the [OWASP Risk Rating Methodology](https://www.owasp.org/index.php/OWASP_Risk_Rating_Methodology) for scoring and prioritizing vulnerabilities

-We will also take into consideration the impact on the decred ecosystem.
-An RCE in dcr-netstats (Low impact) is not the same as an RCE in dcrd or decrediton (Higher impact)
+We will also take into consideration the impact on the Decred ecosystem.
+An RCE in dcr-netstats (Low impact) is not the same as an RCE in dcrd or Decrediton (Higher impact)

 The following are also factors in the payout: